ray2day/ray2day/README.md

 Hello and welcome to my GitHub,

 Let me introduce myself: I’m Raymond van Hoorn (aka ray2day).
-I am a Junior .NET developer and former graphic designer/desktop publisher.
-In December 2021 I graduated post bachelor C# programming at Avans hoge school (HBO).
-Next to that I have done, and am doing, a lot of self-study to improve my coding skills even more.
-At the moment mainly focused on ASP.NET building applications using MVC / Blazor web assembly.
+Developer and former graphic designer/desktop publisher.

+For my development skills: In December 2021 I graduated post bachelor C# programming at Avans hoge school (HBO).
+Next to that I am doing a lot of self-study to improve my C# and .NET coding skills.
+At the moment I am working in a team as volunteer on a project of social interest.
+This will take until November.
+I am gaining work experience and it is possible for me to obtain my Scrum (PSM1) and Microsoft certificates.

 For my graphic skills: I am an expert using software like Adobe Indesign, Photoshop, Illustrator and the PDF-workflow.
 Also a specialist in the printing industry with an enormous practical experience and knowledge of offset-, silk screen- and digital printing.
 Next to that I have a lot of experience in packaging and setting up color management and print production planning systems and workflows.
 My strenght is my technical knowledge and interest.